emilymaxie/truffle-ballot/blog-post.md

     // do another thing
 }
 ```
-Fairly straight forward...
+Fairly straightforward...
 Also, you'll see a lot of hexadecimal in Solidity
 development, especially when referencing addresses.
 (Note the address type above,
 that'll be a hex thing.)